Last Updated on

 Retention varies widely by vertical:

-- Beauty & Cosmetics: ~26% average repeat purchase rate
+• Beauty & Cosmetics: ~26% average repeat purchase rate

-- Fashion & Apparel: ~25% repeat rate
+• Fashion & Apparel: ~25% repeat rate

-- Health & Supplements: ~29% repeat rate
+• Health & Supplements: ~29% repeat rate

-- Grocery/Pet Supplies: often 50%+ (highest categories)
+• Grocery/Pet Supplies: often 50%+ (highest categories)

-- Luxury Goods: as low as ~10% repeat within a year
+• Luxury Goods: as low as ~10% repeat within a year

-These benchmarks highlight that "good" retention is context-dependent.
-For a premium one-off product brand, a 20% repeat rate might be solid, whereas a daily-use product brand might aim for 50%+.
+For a premium one-off product brand, a 20% repeat rate might be solid.
+However a daily-use product brand might aim for 50%+.

-How Do E-Commerce Apps Impact Retention?
+How Do Ecommerce Apps Impact Retention?

 Research finds app users are twice as likely to return to a store within 30 days compared to desktop shoppers.
-They also tend to have higher conversion rates and bigger basket sizes due to the convenience and personalized experience an app provides.
+They also have higher conversion rates and bigger basket sizes due to the convenience and personalized experience an app provides.

 Direct Communication via Push Notifications